NavdeepBrar03/LinuxAssignment3/Assignment3.md

       - `sudo`: Executes the commands with superuser privileges.
       - `systemctl reload nginx`: Reloads Nginx to apply new configurations.
       - `systemctl restart nginx`: Restarts the Nginx service.
-     ### Purpose: To apply the changes made to the Nginx configuration.

 4. **Verify Nginx Configuration**
+     **Objective**: To ensure that there are no syntax errors in your Nginx configuration files.
    - Before restarting the Nginx service, it's a good practice to check if the configuration file syntax is correct.
    - Command:
      ```bash